Consensys/doc.goquorum/docs/Tutorials/CreatePermissionedNetwork.md

 # Create a permissioned network with basic permissioning

-The following steps create a permissioned network with [basic permissioning](../Concepts/PermissionsOverview.md#basic-network-permissioning).
+This tutorial shows you how to create a permissioned network with [basic permissioning](../Concepts/PermissionsOverview.md#basic-network-permissioning).

 ## 1. Initialize chain